Set up MFA for a user account

 To clear the MFA setup for your user account, click Reset MFA setup.
 All recovery codes and trusted devices are removed from your profile, the codes from the authentication app no longer work for this device, and you are logged out of your user account.
 When you log in to your user account again, you will be prompted to set up MFA again.

-When you log in to a SolarWinds application and enter an authentication code, you are given the option to temporarily remember the current device as a trusted device.
-A trusted device allows you to log into SolarWinds applications from the device without entering an authentication code.
+When you log in to SolarWinds Observability and enter an authentication code, you are given the option to temporarily remember the current device as a trusted device.
+A trusted device allows you to log in to SolarWinds Observability from the device without entering an authentication code.
 If the device you used is no longer trustworthy, you can remove the device from the list of trusted devices.

 To remove a trusted device, click the Delete icon next to the device name.
 Review the device information in the confirmation dialog and click Remove.
 Multi-Factor Authentication is required when logging in from the untrusted device.